|

 The following Scripture passages are offered to aid beginning fellowships.
 The readings and commentary for this week are more in line with what has become usual; for the following will most likely be familiar observations.
-The concept behind this Sabbath’s selection is the second Elijah.
-Clickable hymns on this page require RealPlayer to be installed on your computer.
-The download is free.
-Possible songs include the following hymns: Weekly
+The concept behind this Sabbath’s selection is the last Elijah & spiritual food.

 For the Sabbath of March 10, 2007